lukecav/awesome-gravity-forms/README.md

 * [Gravity Forms Sendy Addon](http://amansaini.me/downloads/gravity-forms-sendy-addon/) - Gravity Forms Sendy Addon lets you subscribe users using gravity forms.
 Create unlimited number of subscribe forms and begin growing your mailing lists.
 * [Gravity Forms Address Autocomplete](https://codecanyon.net/item/gravity-forms-address-autocomplete/16361484) - Used Google Places API to provide autocomplete function to address fields in Gravity Forms.
 * [Gravity Forms to Trello](https://helpforwp.com/downloads/gravity-forms-to-trello/) - As the names suggests this plugin is all about connecting Gravity Forms to Trello.
+* [Gravity Forms Leadsquared Add-On](http://help.leadsquared.com/gravity-forms-leadsquared-add-on/) - Many companies use Gravity forms on their WordPress sites to capture leads.
+We provide an integration with Gravity form to get these leads into LeadSquared.